-The deadliest form of prostate cancer is the most difficult to treat, but an advanced new treatment offers flexibility and increased effectiveness.
+The deadliest form of prostate cancer is the most difficult to treat, but treatment formulation offers increased administration flexibility.

 Prostate cancer remains a deadly disease.
 It’s estimated that this year alone nearly 200,000 men will be diagnosed — and more than 33,000 will die from some form of the disease.
 Many of those deaths will be the result of metastatic castration-resistant prostate cancer (mCRPC); up to 75 percent of prostate cancer patientswill progress to the metastatic form of the disease, and historically the median survival for men diagnosed with mCRPC is less than two years.